 Are you thinking of buying or selling a company?
 In the world of mergers and acquisitions, valuation process plays a fundamental role in determining the best estimate value for a business given all its counterparts.
 There are numerous advantages in understanding the intricacies of the valuation process that will be covered in this article, with the most obvious and prominent benefit being the understanding of the intrinsic value of a business – a vital milestone for its further sale.

-First of all, it is essential to differentiate the value of a company from its price because the two terms mean different things: A price of a company is a specific value of a company materialized at the moment of sale and depending on the supply and demand of the market at that moment.
+It is essential to differentiate the value of a company from its price.
+The price is the specific value of a company materialized at the moment of the sale, depending on the supply and demand of the market at that moment.
 A value of a company is what every potential buyer gives a company depending on his profile and interests.
 It is the monetary measure of how useful the company is going to be for that person.

 Table of contents

 Numerous business owners and entrepreneurs underestimate or simply are unaware of what the business valuation process entails and where it begins.
 This is a common scenario as the valuation process is a complex multistep process with different methods of approach.
 Independent of the valuation method you choose, valuating a company is a process where current value generating elements of the company are measured, as well as its competitive position within its sector and its future financial expectations.
 The type of valuation method used for analysis will then depend on factors such as the industry sector where the company operates, the size of the company, expected cash flow and the type of product or service it offers.
 For example, it is generally not advised to use the valuation method of comparable transactions if the sales volume or profits are 50% lower than that of the target company.

 The valuation process is intrinsically technical, hence it is vitally important that whoever is conducting the valuation acquires financial knowledge.
 The valuator should also be aware of the company’s business model, its strategy, have a thorough understanding of the market where it operates, and the value-creating elements it acquires.